-Got an Ikea frame ready, and just deciding what size you should print your image?
-We’ve received lots of such enquiries and by the end of this Ikea Frame Guide, we hope to clarify some of your doubts!
+Already have an IKEA frame but unsure what size print would fit?
+By the end of this IKEA Frame Guide, we hope to clarify some of your doubts!
 Note that this guide is for the single frames only.

-When you pick up a photo frame in Ikea, the labels on it serve as a guide to the sizes of photos it can hold.
-Let’s first go through the different things to look out for when shopping for frames in Ikea.
+When you pick up a photo frame in IKEA, the labels on it serve as a guide to the sizes of photos it can hold.

 There are frames that include the mount, and frames that do not have mounts included at all.
 Wait, but what is a mount?

-So this is how an image would look like in a Ribba frame with mount, and without mount respectively.
+This is how your photos would look like in a ‘Ribba’ frame with and without the matboard.

 Here’s a breakdown of what the different measurements refer to: